 By 2030, it is expected that machines would take over 47 percent of employees that are at the highest risk of automation.

-- Threat to privacy: are another issue when it comes to AI as it collects and extrapolates huge volumes of data, including streams of data from mobile devices and other gadgets.
-When businesses have vast amounts of data about their existing and potential consumers, and competitors, the right to privacy of the public may be jeopardized; especially as AI advances and new ways to use personal data emerge.
+• Threats to privacy: are another issue when it comes to AI.
+AI collects and extrapolates huge volumes of data, including streams of data from mobile devices and other gadgets.
+When businesses have vast amounts of data about their consumers and competitors, the right to privacy may be jeopardized.
+Especially as AI advances and new ways to use personal data emerge.
 Additional precautions, such as data anonymization techniques or actively screening algorithms for privacy vulnerabilities, should be implemented by companies that want to prevent violating privacy.

-- Threat to job seekers: Yes, and no. For instance, if an organization gets information from public records, it should avoid making assumptions about possible candidates’ personalities and/or skills purely based on this sample information.
-When a human assessment is combined with AI data, it may be more accurately determined whether a candidate meets the company’s vision and goals.
-A good practice for companies would be to unity human consciousness with AI quick execution of tasks to guarantee a lack of potential claims of discrimination.
+• Threat to job seekers: Yes, and no. For instance, if an organization gets information from public records, it should avoid making assumptions about possible candidates’ personalities and/or skills purely based on this sample information.
+When a human assessment is combined with AI, it may more accurately determine whether a candidate meets the company’s requirements.
+A good practice for companies is to unite human consciousness with AI to guarantee a lack of discrimination.

 What’s next for AI and Human Rights?